 By Amy Willis

-EconTalk host Russ Roberts shows a pessimistic side this week in his conversation with Pedro Domingos on machine learning.
+EconTalk host Russ Roberts shows a pessimistic side in his conversation with Pedro Domingos on machine learning.
 What promise does the future of machinae learning hold?
 What’s the difference between AI and machine learning?
 Will a Master Algorithm become possible when the best of these schools of machine learning are joined?
 And more interestingly, will you trust it?

 These were just some of the issues touched on in this fascinating conversation, on which we’d like to hear your input as well.
 Consider some of the questions posed here, and/or try some of these thought experiments out on your friends…You just never know where a great conversation might take you…